UACS210Spring2018/PA-and-Section-Writeups/ProgrammingAssignmentKeys/PA1-Gradenator/README.md

 0. We will assume you used the provided assignment URL to set up a github repository.
 And then clicked on that repository in your web browser.
+(FIXME: Let the class staff know your repository name so Travis CI can be enabled).

 1. Now you are reading the README.md file in that repository.
 The README.md files will be the assignment writeups.